sirimuppala/cross-account-mlops/README.md

 **Tools Account** - An AWS account managed by a centralized IT team, who are responsible for deploying the ML models to production through MLOps code pipeline.
 **Data Scientist Account** - An AWS account used by Data Scientists where they could deploy Sagemaker notebooks, run their models, and submit once approved.
-**Non-Production Account** - An AWS account where the code pipeline deploys and validates the models before deploying into a production account.
+**Stage Account** - An AWS account where the code pipeline automatically deploys to and validates the ML models.
 **Production Account** - An AWS account where the production applications run.
-MLOps code pipeline auto-deploy the models.
+MLOps code pipeline from this lab can be extended to

-**Note:** For this lab, we are combining the Non-Production Account and Production Account and call it as staging account.
-You expect to see a total of ***THREE aws accounts***.
+**Note:** For this lab, we are are only using Tools, DataScience and Stage accounts.
+The MLOps pipeline can however be extended to auto-deploy the models to Production environment.

-This lab will build the following architecture
+The figure below shows the architecture you will build using this lab.

 ![ee-login](images/MLOps_CrossAccount_Architecture.jpg)

 ## Steps Involved

 **Step-1:** Prepare the Lab environment
-* Configure Service Catalog Product/Portfolio in the Tools Account and share it with a Spoke account.
+* Configure Service Catalog Product/Portfolio in the Tools Account and share it with a Spoke account (DataScience Account for this lab).
-* Configure a Service Catalog Product/Portfolio and other networking resources in the Data Scientists account and allow access to Data Scientists user/role.
+* Configure a Service Catalog Product/Portfolio and other networking resources in the DataScience account and allow access to Data Scientists user/role.
-* Configure Non-prod/ prod accounts [Steps]
+* Configure the stage accounts [Steps]
-* Configure MLOps pipeline in the Tools Account [Steps]
+* Configure MLOps Pipeline in the Tools Account [Steps]

 **Step-2:** Data scientists request for AWS resources
-* Log in to the Data Scientists AWS account
+* Log in to the DataScience AWS account
 * Go to AWS Service Catalog and launch the Sagemaker Notebook instance
 * Use the Outputs from AWS Service Catalog and continue with remaining work.